The best excuse for getting dressed up is always a wedding. If you can’t get dressed up for a wedding, when can you…?!

 I do love Rixo London, but their prices are just a little too eye-watering for me.
 These sorts of dresses do make a huge statement, and apart from your shoes, bag and jewellery there aren’t many different ways to style them differently.
 So as much as I’ve always loved their dresses – especially their signature style of mixed pattern floral and leopard print – I’ve not ventured as far as buying one.

-(I tend to be the sort of girl that waits till the sales are on, and then I’m chancing whether something’s in my size.
+(I tend to be the sort of girl who waits till the sales are on, and then I’m chancing whether something’s in my size.
 But rarely do I pay full price for anything.)

 Lastly, with regards to the post title, “What to Wear to a Wedding Reception as an Evening Guest”, I have a few tips.
 It’s certainly easier to dress for the evening do only, but as someone who believes in occasion-appropriate dressing (and is against age-appropriate dressing, grrrrr), I can suggest: